Knowledge about Herpes Dormancy and Reactivation

 What Causes Herpes to Become Active Again?

-•Menstruation – Hormonal changes during the menstrual cycle can trigger herpes outbreaks in some women.
-Using over-the-counter creams or prescription medication around the time of menstruation may help suppress reactivation.
+• Menstruation – Hormonal changes during the menstrual cycle can trigger herpes outbreaks in some women.

 By understanding and managing the factors that can reawaken the dormant herpes virus, you can reduce both the frequency and severity of outbreaks.
-Taking an antiviral medication as a preventative measure or at the first signs of reactivation may also help keep the virus in its latent state.
-Using over the counter gels and creams as soon as you recognize an outbreak is on its way can also minimize the severity and the symptoms.
+Using over the counter gels and creams as soon as you recognize an outbreak is on its way can minimize the severity and the symptoms.
 With time and experience, you will become adept at recognizing the triggers that provoke your herpes symptoms.

 Managing Herpes During Latent and Active Phases